-When the ON side of the switch is pressed, the deceleration lamp in the multi-information display or the instrument cluster flashes.
+When the ON side of the switch is pressed, the deceleration lamp in the instrument cluster flashes.
 This flashing stops when the deceleration function starts working, and the lamp remains lit while in the deceleration mode.
 The engine speed automatically drops to low idle (deceleration mode) four seconds after the control levers are set to neutral, to reduce fuel consumption.
 Moving the control levers will cause the speed to return to the original engine speed.